Hrushikesh-github/ROS-Actions_Services_topics/README.md

 2. Subscribe to the odometry data and the laser scan data through ros topics.
 3. Created a service that, when called, tells if the robot is about to hit an obstacle, through the laser data .
    Safe distance taken was 5m.
 It also returns the direction that the robot should move in case of possible collision.
-   Trigger.srv service message type was used for this purpose
+   Trigger.srv service message type was used for this purpose.
 4. Created an action, that, when called, will start to save odometry data and check if the robot has exited the maze.
 The        action also stops and generates a warning message when certain time limit is exceeded( 35 sec here).
-   A new action message type was created for this purpose:
+   A new action message type was created for this purpose.
-   #goal, empty
+   \#goal, empty
    ---
-   #result, Odometry array
+   \#result, Odometry array
    nav_msgs/Odometry[] result_odom_array
    ---
-   #feedback, empty
+   \#feedback, empty

 ### Screenshots
 ![turtlebot1](https://user-images.githubusercontent.com/56476887/85292699-f0325000-b4b9-11ea-9b09-855d5650c013.png)